mlava/todo-teleport/README.md

 If you ever end your day with some of your {{[[TODO]]}} blocks in Roam still not {{[[DONE]]}}, this extension provides an easy way to send them to another daily note page to deal with then.

 **New:**
+- add alternative command to change date tags in todos but not move their parent page
+  - ie. change [[February 22nd, 2024]] to [[February 23rd, 2024]] within the block
 - option to leave behind a blockref after teleporting a todo to another date
   - a separate option appears both in block context menu and command palette, and you could set a Roam Research hotkey to this option if that is your usual preference
 - compatible with Roam Research Hotkeys